fizzyf0xy/Raman/README.md

 ## How to use this repository?

-This repository is mostly documentation.
+This repository is mostly documentation [here](https://github.com/fizzyf0xy/Raman/wiki).
 To track the project, go https://github.com/users/akraradets/projects/1